 Who Owns Intersectionality?

-In the year 2000, Crenshaw expanded her definition of the theory, and this seemed to encompass a beautiful spectrum of inter-related discriminations.
+In the year 2000, Crenshaw expanded her definition of the theory, and this seemed to encompass a spectrum of inter-related discriminations.

 "Intersectionality is a conceptualization of the problem that attempts to capture both the structural dynamic consequences of the interaction between two or more axes of subordination.
 It specifically addresses the manner in which racism, patriarchy, class oppression and other discriminatory systems create background inequalities that structure the relative positions of women, races, ethnicities, classes and the like."